-If you have been injured or lost a loved one due to a drunk or impaired driver, contact the attorneys at Larson & Larimer, who have more than 40 years of experience representing the victims of drunk and impaired drivers.
+If you have been injured or lost a loved one due to a drunk or impaired driver, contact the car accident attorneys at Larson & Larimer, who have more than 40 years of experience representing the victims of drunk and impaired drivers.

 Statistics from Mothers Against Drunk Drivers (MADD) show that 9,878 people were killed and approximately 350,000 people were injured in 2011 as result of drunk driving in this country.
 In Colorado alone, 36 percent of traffic deaths in 2011 were related to drunk driving.
 This equates to 161 drunk driving deaths in 2011 within the State of Colorado alone.